ppoile/pru-farbsort/README.md

 give execution permission, execute
 ...and install to ~/prg/ti-cgt-pru_x.y.z

+__NOTE:__ the execution of the installer for the PRU Code Generation Tools needs the 'Linux Standard Base core support package' which might not be installed if using ubuntu.
+Install it using sudo apt-get install lsb-core

 ## Linux Processor SDK
 Download correct version of the SDK: http://www.ti.com/tool/PROCESSOR-SDK-AM335X give execution permission, execute